Yoga Bedtime Stories

 Yolanda offered each child a stamp on the back of their hand: a tiny lotus for patience, a star for hope, a heart for kindness.

-Priya picked the lotus, pressing it to her cheek before rolling down her sleeve.
+Priya picked the lotus.
+She pressed it to her cheek before rolling down her sleeve as if hiding a treasure.

-The twins chose matching stars, holding hands while Yolanda spoke.
+The twins chose matching stars and held hands while Yolanda spoke.

-She reminded them that the rainbow breath was theirs forever, free to use at school, at home, before sleep.
+She reminded them that the rainbow breath was theirs forever, free to use at school, at home, before sleep, in the car, wherever.

-Leo asked if the train could learn to breathe too, and Yolanda nodded, saying everything breathes in its own way, even engines resting in the station.
+Leo asked if the train could learn to breathe too.
+Yolanda nodded.
+"Everything breathes in its own way," she said.
+"Even engines resting in the station."

-With a contented sigh, she rolled up her yellow mat, tied it with a purple string, and placed it in the bamboo basket by the door.
+She rolled up her yellow mat, tied it with a purple string, and set it in the bamboo basket by the door.

 Tomorrow would bring new worries, new giggles, new breaths to guide.

-Until then, she carried her own rainbow inside, a gentle glow that hummed beneath her ribs like a secret lullaby.
+Until then, she carried her own rainbow inside, a glow humming beneath her ribs like a lullaby only she could hear.

 And somewhere down the lane, four children took deeper breaths without even noticing, their hearts quietly coloring the world.